firemark/pixelopolis/docs/articles/schema/rules.rst

     }

 .. warning::
-    order of rules is neccesary, bottom rule overwrite properites from top rule, in example:
+    order of rules is neccesary, bottom rule overwrite properties from top rule, in example:

     .. code-block:: scss